wtg/Shuttle-Tracker-Node/dev_environment.md

     5. Look for "CP2102N USb to UART bridge controller" under the "Other Devices" section.
     6. Right Click and select "Update Driver" -> "Browse my Computer".
 Navigate and select the unzipped driver you downloaded earlier.
 Make sure to select the parent folder not the "arm", "x64", or "x86" subfolders.
 Click next.
 It should tell you that the driver installed successfully.
     7. Now you should see an entry under the Ports that looks like "Silicon Labs CP210x USB to UART Bridge".
 The port number will be at the end of the device name in parenthesis(ie. (COM9)).

+### Compatability
+    For compatability with our build system, we need to link the arduino-cli.exe to "arduino-cli" for WSL.
+    > ln -s  $ARDUINO-CLI.EXE PATH$ /usr/bin/arduino-cli

 ## Linux
     User needs to be added to a group for access.